| No. 3/2019

 Digitalization and employee involvement in restructuring

 The effects of digitalization on labour relations are examined in the DIRESOC project which is carried out by research institutes in eight countries and sponsored by the EU.
 The goal of the project which is coordinated by the University of Liège, is to promote innovative practice for socially responsible restructuring.
-It focusses on four industries; tourism, banking and insurance, postal services and logistics as well as the processing industry.
-Several countries have already been examined in more detail and European works councils have been invited to take part in an on-line questionnaire.
+It focusses on four industries; tourism, banking and insurance, postal services and logistics as well as the manufacturing industry.
+Several countries have already been examined in more detail.

 Examples from Czechia, Denmark, Germany, Italy and Spain